 Under current federal regulations, only citizen and permanent residents of the United States are eligible for federal student loans.
 Individuals who are not eligible for federal student loans may be eligible for a University-administered Graduate-Professional Alternative Loan (GPAL), provided a United States citizen or permanent resident cosigns the loan.
 If you do not have a co-signer, you should explore commercial loans in your country.
 No fellowship or grant assistance is available for students in the Two-Year JD program.

-Students in the Two-Year JD program can begin working with the Center for Career Strategy and Advancement even before they begin taking classes.
+Students in the Two-Year JD program can begin working with the Career Strategy Center even before they begin taking classes.
 In August immediately prior to their first year at Northwestern Law, Two-Year JD students can participate in our On-Campus Interview program (OCI) with the aim of securing employment during the following summer.
 The Career Center staff is available over the summer to work with Two-Year JD students on resume and cover letter drafting, interview skills, OCI interview bidding, and general job search strategies.
 Each year, a national base of more than 600 employer-offices recruit Northwestern Law students through the Fall and Spring OCI programs, off-campus job fairs, and resume collections.
 Similar to all Northwestern students, our Career Advisors are available to work with Two-Year JDs their entire time in law school and throughout their careers.